wp-plugins/book-review/readme.txt

 = Why is my title sorting on "A", "An" or "The" in the title archives? =

-Titles that start with "A", "An" or "The" should be sorted using the second word in the title.
+Titles that start with "A", "An" or "The" are sorted using the second word in the title.
 For example, *The Hunger Games* would be shown as *Hunger Games, The*.
 If you have a post that is not sorting this way, try going back into that post and re-saving it.

 = Why is my post not showing up in the genre archives? =